Rocky Mountaineer Day 1: First Passage To The West Snapshots

 At the station, we heard a few announcements.
 There were tons of Rocky Mountaineer staff and a bagpiper playing to send us off.
 We loaded onto the trains and got ready for the journey to Kamloops.
 With the route I was taking, we started in Vancouver and left for Kamloops.
 We would then stop for a night and then continue on to Banff the next day.
 I was really excited to see the landscape and be able to take photos and video since I wasn’t driving!

 After our sweet send-off at the Rocky Mountaineer station, we were on our way!
-In our train cars, we started off with an introduction to the staff that would be with us for our two days on the train, we said hello to our neighbors, and then we settled into our seats and made a toast.
+In our train cars, we started off with an introduction to the staff that would be with us for our two days on the train, we said hello to our neighbours, and then we settled into our seats and made a toast.

 Loved passing by other trains and going over trestles – the Cisco Bridge